Experts to explain rent, utility assistance in Palm Beach County

-PALM BEACH COUNTY, Fla. — At the beginning of the COVID-19 pandemic, the Palm Beach County Community Services Department launched the Emergency Rental Assistance Program (ERA).
+WEST PALM BEACH, Fla. — At the beginning of the COVID-19 pandemic, the Palm Beach County Community Services Department launched the Emergency Rental Assistance Program.

 The ERA was first launched to help those directly impacted by the pandemic and has helped nearly 20,000 families pay for their rent and utilities.

-The Director of the Community Services Department James Green said two years later the county is still looking to help, but their assistance is not limited to those directly impacted by the pandemic.
+James Green, director of the Community Services Department, said two years later, the county is still looking to help, but their assistance is not limited to those directly impacted by the pandemic.
 Green said they are receiving numerous calls every day with people needing help after their rent has increased by 50-100%.

 "We understand that, especially seniors, and those who are on a fixed income, that they are going to have some really significant difficulties being able to meet that obligation," Green said.

-The Community Service Department is hosting a Countywide Community Revitalization Team Virtual Public Meeting at 10.m. on Tuesday.
+The Community Service Department is hosting a countywide community revitalization team virtual public meeting at 10 a.m.
+Tuesday.

 The meeting will give residents of Palm Beach County and unincorporated Palm Beach County an opportunity to ask questions and learn more about the ERA program.